“Is Oral Surgery Right For Me?”

 Our Manhattan Team

 New York General Dentistry was built on the foundation of genuine care for patients, their health, and our community.
 We’ll work with you each step of the way in your oral health journey.
 If your dental health requires surgical intervention, we’re here to help.
-To get started, we invite you to schedule an appointment with Dr. Chern by calling or filling out our online form.
+To get started, we invite you to schedule an appointment with the board-certified dentist and oral surgeon, Dr. Chern, by calling or filling out our online form.

 “One of the most wonderful dentists I have ever been to.
 Inna is kind, compassionate, and truly cares about her patients.
 I was always afraid of dentists until I met Inna.
 Highly recommend her for any dentistry needs – and if you would like your dentist to be your new best friend!”– Abhi G.